 Nepal has much more to offer than stunning scenery.
 The cultural highlights of Kathmandu alone warrant a visit to this Himalayan country.
 A melting pot of both Hindu and Buddhist traditions, you’ll witness incredible woodcarving, painting, sculptures, a unique architectural heritage, and living traditions that surround you with color and prayer.

 The classic trek route from Lukla to Everest Base Camp is beautiful, but has become quite crowded and over-developed.
 Here are some highly recommended alternatives that take you off the beaten path and let you experience Mt Everest in ways that few people do.

 Most guidebooks state that spring and autumn are the best times for visiting Nepal, since the weather tends to be moderate and stable, with clear skies.
 However, due to the complex nature of Nepal’s geography and climate, there's a lot more to this.
 An ever-increasing number of travelers visit Nepal in winter and summer, and for good reason.
-With the right information, travel plan and preparation Nepal is a great year-round destination.
+With the right information, travel plan, and preparation, Nepal is a great year-round destination.

 With the highest mountains in the world, Nepal is a diverse country that rises from dense jungle to snow-clad peaks in just over 100 miles.
 Its capital and largest city, Kathmandu, is a bustling metropolis with deep ties to history, culture and ancient religion.
 Its religions - Hinduism and Buddhism - melt together and lure Western travelers.
 With unparalleled terrain and adventure, Nepal never fails to deliver an unforgettable experience.